denissteinhorst/dynu_failover/README.md

 # Dynu_Failover

+## IMPORTANT
+In favor of a more flexible and easier to use solution provided by Cloudflare, this project is no longer maintained.
+You can still download the script, but it will probably not be updated anymore...
+<h1></h1>

 **A simple bash script to provide failover functionality to your dynu.com dynamic-dns based on dns probes to your FritzBoxes via MyFritz.**

 ## Story time